RapidSoftwareSolutions/Marketplace-Freshdesk-Package/README.md

 ## How to get credentials:
 1. Go to the [Freshdeks Website]https://freshdesk.com/login and login or signup
-2. Get the ApiKey from your profile settings.
+2. In the upper right corner, select your profile picture, then 'Profile settings'
+2. Your ApiKey will be on the right side of the profile settings page

 ## Custom datatypes: